-The Department of Surgery programs (General Surgery and Urology) will follow the WVU School of Medicine GME and ACGME policy on academic discipline and dismissal.
-This policy is derived from the SOM/GME by-laws which can be found at www.hsc.wvu.edu/som/gme.
+The Department of Surgery programs (General Surgery and Plastic Surgery) will follow the WVU School of Medicine GME and ACGME policy on academic discipline and dismissal.
+This policy is derived from the SOM/GME by-laws which can be found at https://medicine.hsc.wvu.edu/media/363881/gmebylawsrevised-1-15-16-oct2017-21318-2-repaired.pdf.